 • • •

 The 21st century has continued to bring change to Jos.
-Richardson & Son Ltd with the re-development of Glews Garage and the purchase of a new petrol forecourt in Filey, North Yorkshire.
+Richardson & Son Ltd with the re-development of Glews Garage and the purchase of new petrol forecourts.
 The family connection continued as Tim’s son Joseph Richardson became the 5th generation to join the company in 2004 becoming Managing Director in 2013 and in 2011 Tim’s daughter Jane also joined, becoming a Director of the Company in 2015.
-Joseph has grown the forecourt side of the business buying Primrose Valley Service Station and signing deals with Jet for this site and the one in Filey.
-In 2011 The Company bought York Road Garage in Escrick, which was redeveloped in 2015 with the addition of the first Subway Franchise and in 2012 they bought Longs Corner Garage in Howden which was transformed into a modern SPAR convenience store and BP petrol station.
+Joseph has grown the forecourt side of the business buying Primrose Valley and Filey Service Stations in North Yorkshire and signing deals with Jet for these sites.
+In 2011 The Company bought York Road Garage in Escrick, which was redeveloped in 2015 with the addition of the first Subway Franchise.
+In 2012 they bought Longs Corner Garage in Howden which was transformed into a modern SPAR convenience store and BP petrol station.
 The dealership has also developed with the addition of the Isuzu franchise in 2014.
-Major works are currently underway to develop a Truck Stop at Goole with 60 bays for overnight HGV parking and re-development of the shop and facilities to include the second Subway Franchise.
+In 2016 a major development project was undertaken at Goole with the building of a 70 bay Truck Stop for overnight HGV parking.
+The Convenience store was re-developed to include improved facilities and the Company’s second Subway Franchise.
+A third Subway franchise was opened at Longs Corner Garage in Howden in 2017, the year that Jos Richardson also celebrated 125 years in business.
+Middleton Service Station in Pickering North Yorkshire was purchased in 2018 with plans to redevelop in 2019.

 • • •